jonfroehlich/jonfroehlich.github.io/teaching.md

 <!-- Counts: 173,345 from the original Google Analytics; as of Feb 2024, has 332,422 views from GA4 -->

 Feel free to use these materials in your own teaching (I would be honored).
-These materials have been used in courses at CMU, Stanford, Wayne State Univ., Univ. of Victoria, [UDIT](https://girardin.medium.com/teaching-emerging-technologies-to-ux-designers-c2d329ff83cd), Sussex, Dundee, and beyond.
+These materials have been used in courses at CMU, Stanford, UW ECE, Purdue, Wayne State Univ., Univ. of Victoria, [UDIT](https://girardin.medium.com/teaching-emerging-technologies-to-ux-designers-c2d329ff83cd), Sussex, Dundee, and beyond.
 As one example, I received the following note from a professor:

 > Your [website on Intro to Electronics](https://makeabilitylab.github.io/physcomp/) is just fantastic.
 My students and I are grateful to your intuitive explanations, animations, and step by step problems solving approaches.
 Your site is exactly what I was looking for.